BestTimesToVisit.com Logo

 food

 You absolutely must try pupusas, El Salvador's national dish!
-These thick corn tortillas stuffed with cheese, beans, or meat are a must-try.
-Grab them from a street vendor or a dedicated pupuseria – just be sure to top them with curtido (a pickled cabbage slaw) and salsa roja.
+These thick corn tortillas filled with cheese, beans, or meat are a delicious and affordable staple.
+Look for 'pupuserias' in local markets or ask a local for their favorite spot – they're best enjoyed hot with curtido (a pickled cabbage slaw) and salsa roja.

 packing

-Pack light, breathable clothing as San Salvador can get quite warm and humid, even outside of the hottest months.
-Include a light rain jacket or umbrella, especially if you're visiting during the rainy season (May to October), as afternoon showers are common.
+Pack light, breathable clothing as San Salvador can get quite warm and humid, even outside of the rainy season.
+Include a light rain jacket or umbrella, especially between May and October, as afternoon showers are common.
+Comfortable walking shoes are a must for exploring markets and historical sites.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.